davidkastner/kastner/_pages/companies.md

   - /companies.html
 ---

 <em>Companies and startups that I manage.
-These companies were created to foster academic and intellectual development rather than to turn a profit.</em>
+These companies were created to foster academic and intellectual development rather than to turn large profits.</em>

 <h2><a href="https://www.adaptivebraces.com/" target="_blank">Adaptive Braces, LLC.</a></h2>
 <p><a href="https://www.adaptivebraces.com/uploads/annual_report.pdf" target="_blank"><b>Annual Report | 2020</b></a></p>